 SPY Housing Programs

 Los Angeles is in the middle of an affordable housing crisis.
-Escalating rents that outpace wages and a shortfall of over 500,00 affordable units for low-income households causes many individuals to be priced out of the housing market.
+Escalating rents that outpace wages and a shortfall of over 500,000 affordable units for low-income households cause many individuals to be priced out of the housing market.
 When accounting for housing costs and other costs of living expenses, nearly 1⁄4 of LA County residents live in poverty — this is the highest rate in California.
 These economic factors can make it difficult for young people to locate affordable, stable, and safe housing.

-Since our founding, Safe Place for Youth has focused on providing a safe space for homeless and at-risk youth to receive critical resources and a connection to community.
-Our “hub of hope” Drop-In Center in Venice offers day-services to over 1,000 youth annually, including on-site housing assessment and connection to available housing programs.
+Since our founding, Safe Place for Youth has focused on providing a safe space for at-risk and unhoused youth to receive critical resources and a connection to community.
+Our “hub of hope” Access Center in Venice offers day services to nearly 1,000 youth annually, including on-site housing assessment and connection to available housing programs.
 Yet, at the end of each day, a majority of the young people we serve have to go back out onto the streets to sleep at night.

 Host Home Program

 Host Home Programs have been tested and implemented throughout the UK and North America as an innovative way to respond to the growing need for emergency shelter options.
 Highlighted by NPR, our Host Home Program matches volunteer hosts in Los Angeles with SPY youth for short-term stays of 3-6 months.
-The first to be launched in LA County, SPY’s Host Home Program targets young adults, ages 18-25, who are pursuing academic and employment goals, enrolled in Rapid Re-Housing or equipped with a Section 8 voucher, and who are need of bridge housing for a 3-6 month period of time.
+The first to be launched in LA County, SPY’s Host Home Program targets young adults, ages 18-25, who are pursuing academic and employment goals, enrolled in Rapid Re-Housing or equipped with a Section 8 voucher, and who are in need of bridge housing for a 3-6 month period of time.
 During their stays, youth can take advantage of our Access Center resources including our Housing Case Management Program, Education and Employment Program, and Counseling.
-Desired hosts are welcoming, non-judgmental individuals, couples, or families with a spare room or converted private space to offer, and are committed to helping homeless youth lead safe, stable, and self-directed lives.
-Hosts are offered financial stipends of up to $500/month to incur any additional costs for room and board such as increased housing utilities.
+Desired hosts are welcoming, non-judgmental individuals, couples, or families with a spare room or converted private space to offer, and are committed to helping youth experiencing homelessness lead safe, stable, and self-directed lives.
+Hosts are offered financial stipends of up to $500/month to cover any additional costs incurred for room and board such as increased housing utilities.
 To find out more you can send us an email at [email protected] or visit our Host Home Page.